Lambda-X/lambdax-blog/resources/templates/md/posts/2016-04-18-state-management-in-clojure.md

 This _var_ will be a reference to the amount of marshmallows in one bag.

-If we define a _var_ as `^:dynamic` (by adding the `:^dynamic` metadata part), we'll be able to rebound it in a different context later and this rebinding will be available only within its dynamic scope.
+If we define a _var_ as `^:dynamic` (by adding the `:^dynamic` metadata part), we'll also be able to rebound it in a different context later and this rebinding will be available only within its dynamic scope.

 ```clojure
 (def ^:dynamic *marshmallows-in-the-bag* 30)